DanielDinka/alx-zero_day/0x03-git/README.md

-This is a new directory inside alx-pre_course.
+This file is mandatory in all ALX School projects